 Abbreviation for robot (also called a spider).
 It refers to software programs that scan the web.
 Bots vary in purpose from indexing web pages for search engines to harvesting e-mail addresses for spammers

-Bounce Rate - This shows a percentage of entrances on any given page that resulted in an exit from the page without entering any other page on the site.
+This shows a percentage of entrances on any given page that resulted in an exit from the page without entering any other page on the site.

 Branding

-A school of advertising that says, "If the consumer has heard of us, we've done our job."
-Fortunately for agencies, brand value is extremely difficult to measure, so branding campaigns can be easily defended with grandiose predictions of future glory.
+A school of advertising that says‚ “If the consumer has heard of us‚ we’ve done our job.”
+Fortunately for agencies‚ brand value is extremely difficult to measure‚ so branding campaigns can be easily defended with grandiose predictions of future glory.

 Browser